Asymmetric-Effort/asymmetric-toolkit/README.md

   across many machines.
 These tools should have a CI/CD build pipeline, unit and integration tests and be deployable either as Linux, MacOS or Windows binaries or within tool-specific containers.

+## Disclaimer:
+* The author specifically licenses this software under an MIT License (See LICENSE.txt) with one reservation.
+This software will be used only for lawful purposes under the laws of the United States.

 ## Documentation
 * [General Documentation Index](docs/index.md)